A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Introduction

 \item We demonstrate, in a train-test set-up, that the models are able to fit individual patients with reasonable accuracy; both ICU and T2DM data are used.
 The test framework we use is a predictive one laying the foundations for future control methodologies.

 \item Comparison of the data fitting for T2DM and ICU patients reveals interesting structural differences in their glucose regulation.

-\item We make a comparison of the predictive power of our stochastic modeling framework with that of more sophisticated models developed for both T2DM and the ICU, demonstrating that the simple stochastic approach is generally more accurate in both settings.
+\item We make a comparison of the predictive power of our stochastic modeling framework with that of more sophisticated models developed for both T2DM and the ICU, demonstrating that the simple stochastic approach is at least as accurate as these models in both settings.

 \end{itemize}